Back | LiveCity | SAF | CONSERN | SelfNET | E3 | E2R II | E2R

-This page contains information related to all research projects that I have been involved until now.
-Each project is briefly presented and then I try to swiftly present my involvement through videos, papers and presentations.
+This page contains information related to my work throughout since 2004.
+In particular, I try to provide details regarding my involvement in various R&D projects and efforts.
+Each project is briefly presented and then I try to swiftly present my involvement through videos, papers and presentations where possible.
+This section is divided into two parts, namely Industry and EU R&D projects

 Live Video-to-Video Supporting Interactive City Infrastructure